This review of the WAYB Pico car seat is written by certified Child Passenger Safety Technician Melissa Conn and may contain affiliate links.

 This is totally a personal preference, but I’d rather see the square IMMI buckle and square chest clip on the seat, instead of the circle button one.
 I find the square one easier to use.

-From Leemor K., currently on a family gap year with three young kids:
+Wayb Pico car seat review from Leemor K., used WAYB car seat on a family gap year with three young kids:

 I love the Wayb Pico but I also think my situation is unique.
 If I was taking the standard once-a-year vacation, I would not have bought it because it’s really pricey and it’s not the kind of car seat that I would use for every day (hard for a kid to nap in it).
 But for a round the world trip, it is a godsend.